frederikheld/pot-pourri/services/persistence/README.md

 $ docker volume rm potpourri-persistence_influxdb
 ```

-Changes in _Telegraf_ and _Chronograf_ aren't persisted. _Telegraf_ is being configured via [./telegraf/telegraf.conf](./telegraf/telegraf.conf) and changes at runtime that could be persisted aren't necessary. _Chronograf_ has similar features than _Grafana_, which comes with the [_visualization_](../visualization/README.md) module.
-But it's more meant as a playground to fiddle around with the database, therefore it makes sense to leave it clean.
-If you need proper visualization, use the _visualization_ module instead!
+Changes in _Telegraf_ aren't persisted as _Telegraf_ is being configured via [./telegraf/telegraf.conf](./telegraf/telegraf.conf) and changes at runtime that need to be persisted aren't necessary.

 ## Stop